robertmartin8/PyPortfolioOpt/docs/Roadmap.rst

 0.5.3
 -----

-- Fixed an optimisation bug in ``EfficientFrontier.efficient_risk``.
-An error is now thrown if optimisation fails.
+- Fixed an optimization bug in ``EfficientFrontier.efficient_risk``.
+An error is now thrown if optimization fails.
-- Added a hidden API to change the scipy optimiser method.
+- Added a hidden API to change the scipy optimizer method.

 0.5.4
 -----